Psalm 25: Text

+The following table shows the Hebrew text of the Psalm with vowels, alongside the Koine Greek text in the Septuagint and the English translation from the King James Version.
+Note that the meaning can slightly differ between these versions, as the Septuagint and the Masoretic Text come from different textual traditions.
+In the Septuagint, this psalm is numbered Psalm 24.

+This psalm has a strong formal relationship with Psalm 34.
+Both are alphabetic acrostics, both missing the verse beginning with Waw, and both end with an extra verse beginning with Pe, praying for the deliverance of Israel.
+As an acrostic, the verses in the psalm are arranged according to the Hebrew alphabet, with the exception of the letters Bet, Waw and Qoph which together, according to Jewish interpreters, made reference to the word gehinom (hell).

 Dating

 In the International Critical Commentary, Charles and Emilie Briggs date this psalm to "the Persian period prior to Nehemiah", that is, between about 539 and 445 BCE.

 The 19th-century Baptist preacher Charles Spurgeon claims "it is evidently a composition of David's later days, for he mentions the sins of his youth, and from its painful references to the craft and cruelty of his many foes, it will not be too speculative a theory to refer it to the period when Absalom was heading the great rebellion against him."